Muukid/muCOSA/README.md

 ## Demo dependencies

 Since the demos test the functionality of OpenGL, [glad](https://github.com/Dav1dde/glad) is used as an OpenGL loader in the demos (with [these settings](http://glad.sh/#api=gl%3Acore%3D3.3&extensions=&generator=c&options=HEADER_ONLY%2CLOADER) if you're interested), and therefore needs to be included when compiling the demos.
-Include dependencies are stored in the `include` folder within demos, and all files within this folder should be in the user's include directory when compiling them.
+Include dependencies are stored in the `include` folder within `demos`, and all files within this folder should be in the user's include directory when compiling them.

 > Note that the inclusion of glad changes the conditions of the licensing due to Khronos's Apache 2.0 license for OpenGL specifications; more information is given in the [licensing](#licensing) section of this documentation.